Buying a used computer?

-No one uses their personal computer in the correct way as designed or agreed to in the terms and conditions eagerly torn through when the box is first opened.
-A used computer is always affected in some way by the previous owner(s).
-Recent studies conclude most damage is done by corn products, water, fluctuating voltages and lazy programming.
-Before switching on your secondhand purchase you are advised to turn it upside down and gently shake, any crumbs are a sign you’ve probably fixed the reason it was for sale, whereas no crumbs suggest a well looked after mac.
-Inspect with a UV light to understand why you should buy new.
+Few people use personal computers in the correct way as designed or agreed to in the terms and conditions eagerly torn through when opening the shipping box.
+A used computer may have more than one previous owner.
+Recent studies conclude most laptop damage is due to corn product ingress, water and lazy programming.
+Before switching on your secondhand purchase please turn it upside down and shake gently, any crumbs falling out are a sign you’ve probably fixed some problems you didn’t know you had.
+Inspect with a UV light to understand why you should always buy new.
 Use a soft cloth and isopropyl alcohol to clean any external ports.
 Computer chips can slow down in hot climates creating spinning beachballs, or hot chips.

 Check everything before accepting receipt

-Buying secondhand means you don’t have the protection enjoyed by Apple customers with a computer under warranty.
-After you’ve shaken all the crumbs out, take your eBay risky purchase to Apple and ask how much it will cost to fix it, for free – you can find out exactly what is broken before paying, if Apple still support it.
+Buying secondhand means you won’t have the protection enjoyed by Apple customers with a computer under warranty.
+The best advice proven by scientists is to take your eBay risky purchase to an Apple Store and ask how much it will cost to fix it, for free – you can find out exactly what is broken before paying, if Apple still support it.

-Some spyware can reside in boot loaders stored on the internal hard drives of most modern computers.
+Some spyware can be buried inside boot loaders secretly written onto the internal storage of most modern computers.
 Make sure you initialise, partition and reinstall the boot volume before using a secondhand computer.
-Thoroughly erase and completely overwrite the internal boot volume installed in your risky purchase – switch on, hold down CMD and R until you see the Apple logo, follow the prompts to erase your hard drive and reinstall macOS from the internet.
-It is irrelevant that the computer comes with MS Office / Adobe Suite / All the latest software BECAUSE YOU MUST ERASE AND INSTALL.
+Thoroughly erase and completely overwrite your risky purchase – switch on, hold down CMD and R until you see the Apple logo, follow the prompts to erase your hard drive and reinstall macOS from the internet.
+It is irrelevant that the computer was pre-installed with MS Office / Adobe Suite / All the latest software BECAUSE YOU MUST ERASE AND INSTALL.
 Do not pay extra for pre-installed software.

 Recommended Primary Action